broadinstitute/ssGSEA2.0/Readme.md

 ### Example dataset

-We provide an example data set that can be used to test PTM-SEA.
+We provide an example dataset that can be used to test PTM-SEA.
 The dataset is based on Supplemental Table 6 in [1].

 [Single site-centric phosphoproteome dataset](https://raw.githubusercontent.com/broadinstitute/ssGSEA2.0/master/example/PI3K_pert_logP_n2x23936.gct)